-Preferred stock is valued at the closing price reported on the New York Stock Exchange and is classified within level 1 of the valuation hierarchy.
+Preferred stock is valued at the closing price reported on the preferred stock's respective stock exchange and is classified within level 1 of the valuation hierarchy.

 Corporate Bonds

 Corporate Bonds are valued at the closing price reported on the active market on which the individual securities are traded and is classified within level 1 of the valuation hierarchy.